 For glioblastoma patients the Stupp protocol has been the standard of care since its publication in 2005.
 This protocol consists of:

 - Radiation therapy – daily radiation treatments five days a week for six weeks

 - Chemotherapy (during radiation therapy) – daily temozolomide (TMZ) seven days a week for six weeks

 - Chemotherapy (after radiation therapy) – daily temozolomide for five days out of a 28-day cycle for six to 12 months

 A second opinion is the professional opinion of a doctor other than your own.
 Getting another doctor’s perspective can help you feel confident in the care you are receiving.
 Seeking a second opinion can help to confirm your diagnosis, endorse a current treatment approach, and possibly open up new treatment options you may have been unaware of.
 It is very common to ask for a second opinion, and your doctor should encourage you to get one if you would like to.

 Interested in seeking a second opinion?
 Your navigation team can help you get access to the top brain tumor centers of excellence across the nation.
 Speak with a navigator today to get connected.

 Molecular testing develops a profile of a brain tumor at the cellular level.
 According to the National Institutes of Health, molecular testing can result in a more accurate diagnosis, can help your care team develop a prognosis, and can identify molecular targets in the tumor that may respond to treatment.
 Targeted therapy has become one of the most promising treatment options for many brain tumors.

 Looking for more information?
-Connect with a navigator today to get the information you need to help guide you through your brain tumor questions.
+Connect with a navigator today to get the information you need to help guide you through your brain tumor journey